look-a-furry/urbanosdemarbella/README.md

 - **Search Nearby Stops:** Find nearby bus stops based on your current GPS location.
 Note that location permission is required for this feature.

+- **View all Urban Lines:** Shows a list of all urban lines within the municipal territory of Marbella.

+- **View all Metropolitan Lines:** Shows a list of all suburban lines within the Metropolitan Area of Málaga Operated by the Portillo (Avanzabus) company.

 Getting Started
 ---------------